 Edinburgh Quay Ltd is a joint venture between Miller Developments and British Waterways.
 The mixed-use development consists of 82,000sqft grade A office accommodation, 31,577sqft quality licensed premises and 20 first class residential apartments constructed around the eastern terminus of the Union Canal in the centre of Edinburgh.
 The development has acted as a catalyst for the regeneration of Fountainbridge and is positioned in the centre of the masterplan which, once fulfilled, will reinvigorate the area.

-The office accommodation at Edinburgh Quay is now 75% let with only 18,294 sqft remaining and two of the six leisure units are occupied.
+The office accommodation at this development is now 75% let with only 18,294 sqft remaining and two of the six leisure units are occupied.
 Festival Inns, occupy unit 1 and Zizzi, part of ASK Restaurants, occupies unit 5.
 The remaining office accommodation and leisure units are generating interest within the market and additional lets are expected shortly.

 Lochrin Basin – Fountainbridge canalside development, completed Dec 2004

-Edinburgh Quay is a mixed-use waterfront development adjoining the financial 'Exchange' district.
-Planning permission was granted for the first phase of Edinburgh Quay, which will provide 11,000 sqm of offices in two phases, 3145 sqm of leisure, and 62 residential apartments.
+Edinburgh Quay (EQ) is a mixed-use waterfront development adjoining the financial ‘Exchange’ district.
+Planning permission was granted for the first phase which will provide 11,000 sqm of offices in two phases, 3145 sqm of leisure, and 62 residential apartments.
 The Quay development was renamed EQ1 in late 2004.

 1 Edinburgh Quay – headquarters building providing 6,099 sqm of accommodation planned over five main levels and three penthouse floors.

 2 Quayside House – providing 1,468 sqm of accommodation on two floors.

 3 Seven restaurants totalling to 2608 sqm plus 20 luxury apartments.